psDevUK/jekflix-template/_posts/2019-11-15-Content-vs-Endpoint.md

 author: psdevuk
 ---

 Thanks for taking the time to read this blog.
 This blog was inspired by the great article <a href="https://ironmansoftware.com/best-practices-for-universal-dashboard-performance/">Adam Driscoll wrote here</a>, and when looking on the forum today it was clear that this is still not talked about enough as some people are not understanding why their dashboard might not be behaving as they expected.
-So hopefully after reading this post this will become clear, on when to use the **content** parameter and when to use the **endpoint** parameter to display your content.
+So hopefully after reading this post this will become clear, on when to use the **content** parameter and when to use the **endpoint** parameter to display your data.
 As both of these parameters are used to display what you want the end-user to physically see on the dashboard you have created

 > Runspaces allow you to run multiple powershell commands that can all run at the same time instead of having to wait for the previous command to finish.